WHAT IS PET THERAPY?

 How long are your classes?

-Our classes are held on Thursday afternoons and evenings for 2 hours weekly, for a total of 8 weeks.
+Our classes are held on Wednesday evenings for 2 hours weekly, for 8 weeks.
 In order to graduate, teams must attend a total of seven classes and must be present at weeks three and seven.

 Can I bring my dog to work with me?